 Two new future urban areas are identified for investigation.
-There is an opportunity for Wānaka to expand to the south-west, towards the Cardrona Valley, up to the area bound by the Outstanding Natural Landscape.
+There is an opportunity for Wanaka to expand to the south-west, towards the Cardrona Valley, up to the area bound by the Outstanding Natural Landscape.
 There is also an opportunity for Hāwea to expand to the south, avoiding the flooding hazard areas, to create a settlement of a scale that supports public transport to Wānaka, a local centre and community facilities.
 Confirming the ability to provide quality public transport connection is a prerequisite for Hāwea to expand.

-The urban extent of Luggate and Cardrona remain at their current size, including the areas confirmed for urban development in the District Plan.
+The urban extent of Luggate and Cardrona will grow as enabled by the Proposed District Plan.